keyzeroc/online-games-next-convex-clerk/README.md

 - Ability to sign up/in through Google OAuth
 - Chat with other players (has all chat and room chats)
 - Create/join games
-- Games available:
+- Available games:
   - Rock Paper Scissors
   - Tic Tac Toe
+  - BattleShips
-  - BattleShips (WIP)
+  - Other games (WIP)

 Frameworks and libraries used in the project:
 - React.js / Next.js